Actindo-AG/Documentation/RetailSuiteAccounting/Operation/06_DeleteBookings.md

 4. Click the [DELETE] button.
 The selected bookings are deleted and will no longer be displayed in the bookings list.

-> [Info] It may be necessary to click on a different tab and switch back the *Bookings* tab to display the changes in the bookings list.
+> [Info] It may be necessary to click on a different tab and switch back the *BOOKINGS* tab to display the changes in the bookings list.

 ### Next steps